 This section joined to the head of the mosquito is where the mosquito’s six legs are appended to, as well as a pair of wings.
 These wings are covered in scales and have veins passing through them.

-Some varieties of insect have two pairs of wings.
-However, in place of a second set of wings the mosquito has stubby knobs which vibrate during flight to help provide stability and balance.
+Some varieties of insects have two pairs of wings.
+However, in place of the second set of wings the mosquito has stubby knobs that vibrate during the flight to help provide stability and balance.